What is a 'curriculum'?

 We want them to grow as unique and curious individuals with the resilience and determination to continually better themselves.
 Through the curriculum they will refine their ability to create, perform, author high quality work, develop positive self-esteem and well being and instil and demonstrate a set of core values and attitudes.

 Our curriculum us underpinned by the 'National Curriculum 2014', using the International Primary Curriculum (IPC), and sets out to ensure our children acquire an in-depth knowledge and understanding of each of the different subjects.
+Our two year cycle can be viewed by clicking here.

 We want our curriculum to enable every child to soar creating leaders, instigators, investigators, researchers and change makers.